quicwg/base-drafts/draft-ietf-quic-transport.md

   transport parameter to request that clients move connections to that dedicated address.
 Note that clients could choose not to use the preferred address.

 A server in a deployment that does not implement a solution to maintain connection continuity during connection migration SHOULD disallow migration using the disable_active_migration transport parameter.
+The disable_active_migration transport parameter does not prohibit subsequent connection migration after a client has acted on the preferred_address transport parameter.

 Server deployments that use this simple form of load balancing MUST avoid the